honeymustard/imdb-plus/README.md

 * Download and view personal vote history, and statistics.
 * Download official IMDb lists such as Top 250, Bottom 100, All-Time Boxoffice.
 * Compare personal vote history to IMDb lists and track your viewing progress.
+* Supports vote histories with north of 100 000 votes..

 ## Compilation instructions